OAGuild/guild-oa.com/about.md

 are thinking about the opportunity to join The Guild, please read them all and decide for yourself.

- - We believe that OpenArena is very special (of course, in a good way) game, mostly because of its community.
-We appreciate both OpenArena and its community very much.
+ - We believe that OpenArena is unique, thanks mostly to its community.
+We like both OpenArena and its community very much.
- - The point isn't just in Gameplay.
-OA is the way of communication.
+ - *Having a good sportsmanship is* **very important**.
+We are old-timers in this game, we respect other players and we are respected by others.
+   Even when a game turns bad, we stay under control and keep it cool.
+We compliment our opponents when we lose a fair game. *We want to maintain a positive reputation within OA community*.
- - All our members have reputation.
-We are old-timers in this game, we respect other players and we are respcted by others.
-If you want to be among us, take into account that things such us insulting, spamming, camping, any kinds of unfair play or disrespect for others aren't allowed.
+   So if you want to be among us, take into account that behaviours such as flaming, spamming, cheating, any kinds of unfair play or disrespect for others are strongly discouraged.
- - Although, as already mentioned, Gameplay itself isn't the most important thing for us, we are the team of skillful players. *If you want to be among us, have some skill.*
+ - Even if winning is not the utmost priority for us, we are a team of skillful players.
+   *If you want to be among us, have some skill.* Otherwise keep practicing, we were all newbies once at some point.
  - We believe that there are many ways of improving/developing OA (or set of related technologies).
 We have [some ideas](https://github.com/OAGuild) and we are trying to work on it apart from other gaming activities.
  - We enjoy any types of *Clans action*, especially participation in *Clan Wars*.
    The Guild makes efforts to organize it.
 We hope that one fine day the former popularity of clans and clans rivalry will revive in OA.
- - We take pleasure in playing togerther.
-We like each other. ;)
+ - Another important thing is to *have fun*.
+We take pleasure in playing together.
+   We like each other. ;) We also use the game as a way of communication.
+   If you don't have fun in the game, you are doing it wrong :p

 ## History